aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 #### High-Level Instructions

-First, expand your amplify-config.js file to store your new API Gateway endpoint.
-Next, within MainApp.js under pages, enable the hasAPI method by uncommenting its functionality.
-Additionally, update the getData method to capture the latitude and longitude selected on the map and send to the API as a PickupLocation object.
+First, expand your *amplify-config.js* file to store your new API Gateway endpoint.
+Next, within *MainApp.js* under pages, enable the *hasAPI* method by uncommenting its functionality.
+Additionally, update the *getData* method to capture the latitude and longitude selected on the map and send to the API as a PickupLocation object including both the latitude and longitude.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. First, you need to update the `/website/src/amplify-config.js` file to include your new API Gateway endpoint.
-Store the endpoint including the /prod at the end in the endpoint property under the `WildRydesAPI` section.
+1. First, you need to update the */website/src/amplify-config.js* file to include your new API Gateway endpoint.
+Store the endpoint including the /prod at the end in the endpoint property under the *WildRydesAPI* section.

-	**Warning**: Do not change the name `WildRydesAPI` in this configuration file or later functionality in the workshop will not work.
+	> Do not change the name `WildRydesAPI` in this configuration file or later functionality in the workshop will not work.
 An example of the API configuration portion of the amplify-config file after updating the configuration properly is shown below:

 	```
 	  API: {